|| (Little Horn)

 - Altar of Sacrifice ("Offering").
 The sacrifice of Christ which was done once for all is killed repeatedly on their altars as the Eucharist in the doctrine of transsubstantiation.

 » Daily Stopped ("Continual").
 While the sanctuary and furniture are disassembled and in transit, the continual offering cannot be burned.
+People confessed to human priests, not Jesus Christ.

 - Laver ("Washing").
 Baptism was replaced with sprinkling.